Purpose

 order_expression

-col1column of thetbl1table that are greater than 5, and sort the results in descending order based on the values in thecol3column.SELECT * FROM tbl1 WHERE col1 > 5 ORDER BY col3 DESC;The return result is as follows:
+tbl1table where the value of thecol1column is greater than 5, and sort the results in descending order based on the value of thecol3column.SELECT * FROM tbl1 WHERE col1 > 5 ORDER BY col3 DESC;The result is as follows:

 +------+-----------+------+ | col1 | col2 | col3 | +------+-----------+------+ | 9 | A9 | 9 | | 8 | A8 | 8 | | 7 | A7 | 7 | | 6 | A6_update | 6 | +------+-----------+------+ 4 rows in setUpdate the

 tbl1table.
-Multiply the values in thecol3column by 10 for rows wherecol1is greater than 5, sort the results in descending order based on the values in thecol3column, and update the first two rows.UPDATE tbl1 SET col3 = col3*10 WHERE col1 > 5 ORDER BY col3 DESC LIMIT 2;The return result is as follows:
+Multiply the value of thecol3column by 10 for rows where the value of thecol1column is greater than 5, and sort the results in descending order based on the value of thecol3column.
+Update the top 2 rows.UPDATE tbl1 SET col3 = col3*10 WHERE col1 > 5 ORDER BY col3 DESC LIMIT 2;The result is as follows:

 Query OK, 2 rows affected Rows matched: 2 Changed: 2 Warnings: 0View the data in the

-tbl1table.SELECT * FROM tbl1 WHERE col1 > 5 ORDER BY col3 DESC;The return result is as follows:
+tbl1table again.SELECT * FROM tbl1 WHERE col1 > 5 ORDER BY col3 DESC;The result is as follows:

 +------+-----------+------+ | col1 | col2 | col3 | +------+-----------+------+ | 9 | A9 | 90 | | 8 | A8 | 80 | | 7 | A7 | 7 | | 6 | A6_update | 6 | +------+-----------+------+ 4 rows in set